iLib-js/zic/README.md

                 "abbreviation": "D"     // character to replace into the abbreviation for daylight time },
-            "end": {            // info about the end of DST "julian": 78322.5       // Julian day when the transition happens.
-Either specify the "j"
+            "end": {            // info about the end of DST "julianday": 78322.5    // Julian day when the transition happens.
+Either specify the "julianday"
-                                // property or all of the "m", "r", and "t" properties, but not both sets.
+                                // property or all of the "month", "rule", and "time" properties, but not
+                                // both sets.
                 "month": 3,     // month that it ends "rule": "l0",   // rule for the day it ends "l" = "last", numbers are Sun=0 through Sat=6.
                                 // Other syntax is "0>7".
 This means the 0-day (Sun) after the 7th of the